Updated: February 2025

 sclerosis to arthritis.

-believe there is research being conducted into its efficacy for the treatment of arthritis, and it will be interesting to read about
+Indeed, beekeepers can take steps to avoid being stung, however, in the West, it is sometimes said that old beekeepers rarely suffer arthritis due to the stings they have received over the years!
+I believe there is research being conducted into its efficacy for the treatment of arthritis, and it will be interesting to read about the results.

-More recently, it is being collected from honey bees, and used in beauty treatments, from bee venom masks, to skin creams and beauty balms.
-It is stated that
+More recently, venom is being collected from honey bees, and used in beauty treatments, from bee venom masks, to skin creams and beauty balms.

 the venom fools the skin, causing blood to rush to the treated area,

 The 'ethical' method used to collect it, is via weak electric shock.
 Honey bees land on a pane of glass which emits the electrical current, causing the bee to sting the surface of the glass.
-The honey bee ejects venom from their sting, but does not die because the sting remains in the bee's body.
-The fluid is then collected from the glass pane.

 Whilst this is deemed ethical because the insects do not die, it must surely subject the bees to stress, thus causing them to sting.
+There is scientific evidence that bees have feelings, and exhibit stress responses.

 It is important to seek the advice of a medical doctor if you are concerned about serious reactions if you are stung, or if the sting occurs in a sensitive area, such as in the nose or ear.
-Do be aware that in the event of an allergic reaction to a bee sting, it can be very serious, but severe reactions can be avoided.